placeholder_200x200

 Second Grade Teachers

-At Northshore Christian Academy in the 2nd Grade Department, our students are blessed with incredible educators who have the high distinction of over 49 years of experience teaching, 3 Master's Degrees, ACSI accreditation, and Washington State Teaching Certificates.
+At Northshore Christian Academy in the 2nd Grade Department, our students are blessed with incredible educators who have ACSI accreditation and/or have their Washington State Teaching Certificates.
 Our teachers feel called to be exemplary educators and come from diverse and prominent teaching backgrounds that equip them with the tools necessary to meet the needs of each of our students.

 As a Christian school, located in Everett, WA, we have the pleasure of partnering with families, local schools, and businesses to give our students a well-rounded education.
 Our program focuses not only on the exemplary academics and the spiritual development of each student but also on their social and emotional development.
 Our program diligently works to support each of our students in their scholarly and personal endeavors as it helps shape and mold them into thriving members of our community.